Quantum correlations, entanglement spectrum and coherence of two-particle reduced density matrix in the Extended Hubbard Model: Results

 We focus here in the analysis of the superconducting phase of the model.
 It is convenient to first discuss a few symmetries of the model and the two-body reduced density matrix.
 We first define the total spin operator $\vec{S}^2$ and total spin along $z$-axis, respectively, as

 with $N$ being the total number operator.
-It is not hard to see that the Hamiltonian commutes with the above operators, thus possesing these conserved numbers.
-From the definition of the two-body reduced density matrix elements in Eq.\eqref{eq.2body.rdm.definition} it can be seen directly that terms that do not conserve the total spin along $z$ direction are null.
-Thus the reduced density matrix has symmetry $\hat S_z$.
+It is not hard to see that the Hamiltonian commutes with the above operators, thus possesing a $su(2)$ symmetry \cite{essler2005}.
+It is not direct that the two-body reduced density matrix should inherit the symmetries of the Hamiltonian.
+We notice, however, from its own definition that terms that do not conserve the total spin along $z$ direction are null.
+Thus the reduced density matrix inherits at least the symmetry $\hat S_z$.

-Interestingly, we observed numerically that the two-body reduced density has also symmetry $\vec{S}^2$.
+Interestingly, we observed numerically that the two-body reduced density has also symmetry $\vec{S}^2$, therefore indeed sharing the $su(2)$ Hamiltonian symmetry.
 We were not able, however, to demonstrate it analytically, rather we observed numerically along all phase diagram and for different system sizes that this property is present.
-This specific symmetry in the reduced state leads to interesting consequences and avenues of investigation for the analysis of the state in the superconducting phase.
+The $su(2)$ symmetry in the reduced state leads to interesting consequences and avenues of investigation for the analysis of the state in the superconducting phase.
 We first recall that the total spin operator commutes with $\hat S_z$ and split the Hilbert space of the reduced density matrix into triplet and singlet subspaces with quantum number $(S^2,S_z)$ given by,

 where $t (s)$ denotes triplet (singlet) subspace.
 The dimension of the antisymmetric subspace of the Hilbert space for two particles corresponds to $d_2 = \binom{2N}{2}$.
 The fraction of the dimension for the singlet on such space is given by,